bcorporaal/the-manual/event-checklist.md

 <p align="center"><img src="/identity/ux_cocktail_hour_logo_text_v02.png" width=499 height=136 alt="UX Cocktail Hour Rotterdam logo"></p>

 # Event checklist
-Below are some things that have proven to be useful to put on your to-do list.
-See the [hosting guidelines](/hosting-guidelines.md) for a general outline of the event.
+Below are some things that have proven to be useful to put on your to-do list. <br/>See the [hosting guidelines](/hosting-guidelines.md) for a general outline of the event.

 ### What we need to announce the event